sihwapark/tensorflow_cpp/README.md

 #### libtensorflow_cc.so

-For CPU only optimized (release) version with the use of CPU features
+For CPU only optimized (release) version with the use of CPU features:

 ```bash
 bazel build -c opt --copt=-mavx --copt=-mavx2 --copt=-mfma --copt=-msse4.2 --config=opt //tensorflow:libtensorflow_cc.so